map from Google Maps

 the wide Spillway Area, where it turns a sharp left angle south into

-over the spillway portion of the dam, connecting the dam with the
+walking bridge directly over the the dam, connecting the dam walkway with the

-all-concrete flood-watching area that got washed away in our last
+all-concrete flood-watching area along Garland Road that got washed

 Great Blue Herons, Great Egrets, grackles,